Closed Orbits of Dynamically Convex Reeb Flows: Towards the HZ- and Multiplicity Conjectures: Proofs of the main results

 \subsection{Proof of Theorem \ref{thm:Orbits}}

 The proof relies on Theorem \ref{thm:SH} and Corollary \ref{cor:SH}, which are the central parts of the argument.
+Recall that $\PP$ is the set of $\Q$-visible closed orbits and $\PP'$ stands for $\PP$ with the extra element $[W]$ of degree $n$ and action $0$.
 We start with the proof of Part \ref{O-index}, noting first that the existence of $x\in \PP$ with $\deg(x)=m$ for any $m\in n-1+2\N$ is an immediate consequence of \eqref{eq:CH} and \eqref{eq:spec-CH}.

 For every $x\in \PP$, there exists exactly one bar $I_-$ ending at $x$ and one bar $I_+$ beginning at $x$ by Lemma \ref{lemma:bars-SH} and Theorem \ref{thm:SH}.
 Furthermore, again due to Lemma \ref{lemma:bars-SH}, there are two possibilities: